web2project/web2project.github.io/_includes/section-hooks.md

 ---

-## Available Hooks
+## Extending the System

-Hooks are how we provide access to specific features and functionality in a standardized way.
-While no hooks are required in your custom module, they're generally useful.
+Hooks are how we extend the system by allowing you to connect into specific processes and actions in standard, consistent ways with minimal effort without modifying Web2project core.
+This ensures you can accomplish what you need and your modules remain compatible through Web2project upgrades.

 {% assign items = site.docs | where:"category","hooks" %}